-Table 3.4 shows that generally, when cover-plated wide-flange sections or stiffer beam sections, such as plate girders with larger plate sizes over support regions are used in continuous structures, the moment values (not moment ratios) generated in the negative bending region increase an average of 13%.
-This assumes the symmetric two-span layouts used for this project, but it does illustrate how the stiffer sections of continuous beams draw more bending moment into the stiffer region.
+Table 3.3 shows that generally, when cover-plated wide-flange sections or stiffer beam sections, such as plate girders with larger plate sizes over support regions are used in continuous structures, the moment values (not moment ratios) generated in the negative bending region increase an average of 13%.
+This table assumes the symmetric two-span layouts used for this project, but it does illustrate how the stiffer sections of continuous beams draw more bending moment into the stiffer region.
 The positive bending values for these two-span structures tend to decrease an average of about 3%.
 Shear values tend to remain about the same, showing only a 1% increase on average.
-It is important to realize that these changes in the moments and shears are seen in both the AASHTO design vehicle group and the Superheavy vehicle group.
-This means that the maximum moment and shear ratios should not be significantly altered when looking at cover-plated regions of continuous structures, or regions in plate girders with larger plate sections.
+It is important to note that these changes in the moments and shears occur with the AASHTO design vehicles and the Superheavy vehicles.
+Therefore, the maximum moment and shear ratios should not be significantly changed from the uniform stiffness values when looking at cover-plated regions of continuous structures, or regions in plate girders with larger plate sections.

-3.2.4.
-Truck Characteristics that Affect Maximum Moment Ratios
+3.2.4 Truck Characteristics that Affect Maximum Moment Ratios

 The goal of analyzing all of the truck records in the TxDOT database of permitted trucks was to determine which characteristics of these trucks could be pinpointed as a major contributor to maximum force effects.
-It has been established in this chapter that the key truck variable is Total Vehicle Weight.
+It has been established in this chapter that the key truck variable is total vehicle weight.
 All graphs have shown the trend of increasing positive and negative moment ratios as the total vehicle weight increases.
 The rates of these changes vary according to the AASHTO trucks these permitted trucks are compared with, but the trends are constant across all plots.